Beijzum/InfoLot/README.md

 ├── reserve_details.html     # Reserve details page - details of a reservation after a user reserves a spot.
 ├── reserve.html             # Reserve page - each parking lot has its own reserve page that shows which spots are available.
 ├── review.html              # Review page - each parking lot has its own review page where users can.
-├── skeleton.html            # Skeleton page - every page is built off this skeleton.
+├── skeleton.html            # Skeleton page - every page is built off this skeleton
 ├── template.html            # Template - every page uses this page as a template.
 ├── thanks_reserve.html      # Reservation confirmation page - users will see this page after reserving a spot.
 ├── thanks_review.html       # Review confirmation page - users will see this page after reviewing a parking spot.